slowernews/hamster-system/README.md

         If you use it often (in theory you don't - they are archived projects):
         Shortcut to {archive}

-- and some *temporary shortcuts* to specific folders that you use a lot.
+- and some *temporary shortcuts* to specific folders that you use a lot:

 		Example: #large investor@house in lisbon
 		Example: [work] #large investor